$5 flat-rate fast domestic shipping for all the tea and tea ware you want! More shipping details are HERE.

 Our Alishan High Mountain Oolong comes from Alishan mountain, probably the most famous tea growing region in all of Taiwan.

 It's quite a magical place if you ask me, especially around the National Park area.
 Alishan holds a very special place for me because my first taste of Taiwanese High Mountain Oolong was an excellent Alishan while I was living just down the mountain in Chiayi City.
-I've been drinking them ever since!
+I've been brewing them ever since!

 Recently over the last few years I've spent quite a lot of time there meeting with Alishan farmers.
 We work directly with two Alishan farmers and indirectly with a third who is an amazing roaster.
 At present we are offering tea from the Xiding growing area.
 This area has a cool and moist climate where the necessary mist and sunshine take turns on the leaves transforming them into what can only be called proper Taiwanese Gaoshancha or High Mountain Tea.

 You can drink this Alishan for hours and not get tired of it.
 It’s clean, refreshing and invigorating.